Resolution / Matching to your Data

 - Company name, domain, LinkedIn URL

-- Industries, employee count range
+- Industries, employee count range, description

 Contact-level signals include: